lucee/lucee-docs/docs/03.reference/01.functions/encodeforurl/function.md

 - URL
 ---

-Encodes the given string for safe output in a URL. this function is deprecated, use function ESAPIEncode('url',...) instead.
+Encodes the given string for safe output in an URL.

+this function is deprecated, use function ESAPIEncode('url',...) instead.